While they are both excellent GPS sports watches, there are some key differences between the two units. These are the most important differences:

 - The Polar Ignite is cheaper than the Vantage M

-- The Polar Ignite is designed primarily for runners and gym goers
+- The Polar Ignite is designed primarily for runners and fitness enthusiasts

 - The Polar Vantage M is designed primarily for triathletes

-Despite this obvious advantage of the Vantage M, my feeling is that the Polar Ignite is still perfectly suited to the needs of most runners, fitness enthusiasts and general sports people.
+Despite these clear and obvious advantages of the Vantage M, my feeling is that the Polar Ignite is still perfectly suited to the needs of most runners, fitness enthusiasts and general sports people.

-It’s really just triathletes that don’t really have a choice in this matter (they basically have to choose the Vantage M, or its more expensive counterpart, the Vantage V).
+It’s really just triathletes that don’t have a choice in this matter (they basically have to go with the Vantage M, or its more expensive counterpart, the Vantage V).

 Now let’s take a deep dive into all the key similarities and all the key differences between these two watches.